tcodes9949/coding-journey/notes/javascript/Conditionals.md

 - `false` - advance to the next check
 - `true` - run and stop
 - no `else` + no match - nothing runs
+- `if` — the first check in a chain.
+Runs its block if the condition is true.
+- `else if` — an additional check.
+Only runs if every check above it was false.
+- `else` — the catch-all.
+Runs if nothing above matched.
+No condition of its own.

 ## Resources used